SteffeyDev/osc-scenes/README.md

     port: 8001
 ```

 Go ahead and open up your favorite text editor (if you don't have one, Notepad will work on Windows, TextEdit on MacOS, and gEdit on Gnome), then copy and paste this in.
 You'll need to change up the values to whatever your configuration is.
-For example, if you have an app that listens for OSC messages in the form `/train/start <int_value>` on port `3849` on a computer with the IP address of `192.168.15.254`, then you would change one of the endpoints to be:
+For example, if you have an app that listens for OSC messages in the form `/tv/channel <int_value>` on port `3849` on a computer with the IP address of `192.168.15.254`, then you would change one of the endpoints to be:

 ```
-    prefix: train
+    prefix: tv
     ip: 192.168.15.254
     port: 3849
 ```